 If only the answer were simple.
-And as long-time advocate for domestic abuse survivors Kit Gruelle says: If only no one would ever ask that question.
+And for long-time advocate for domestic abuse survivors Kit Gruelle, if only no one would ever ask that question.

 "For one thing, it's a victim-blaming question," Gruelle said.
 "And we don't do it with any other type of crime.
 When a bank is robbed, even if the bank has been robbed four, five times, when they're done with the investigations, they don't go to the bank president and say 'Why did you keep all that money here, didn't you know somebody was going to show up with a gun and rob this place?'

 "And yet for some reason we, as a society, just reflexively blame women when they're physically and sexually assaulted.
 And what we do when we blame women is we, in essence, let the offender off the hook."

 Gruelle and Walters are the two main heroines of the film Private Violence, a harrowing and intimate look at the lived experiences of domestic abuse survivors, and an official selection of the 2014 True/False Film Festival.
 I had the pleasure and honor to chat with Gruelle about the film.
 Through Private Violence, Gruelle hopes shed light on the lives of women who are so often failed by the system.